Last Updated on August 8th, 2019

 But that is exactly what can happen to many acne care patients.
 Some physicians use before and after photos of their patients in their practice brochures or online.
 Some physicians have even “outed” their acne patients on Facebook and Twitter.

-Federal privacy laws, more specifically HIPAA (the Health Insurance Portability and Accountability Act), place stringent limits on your doctor’s ability to disclose even that you are his or her patient.
+Federal privacy laws, more specifically HIPAA (the Health Insurance Portability and Accountability Act), place stringent limits on your doctor’s ability to disclose3 even that you are his or her patient.
 This means that your doctor probably will not “friend” you on Facebook, because you would then have access to the doctor’s other connections on Facebook.

 If your doctor requests a Facebook friend connection, and your only connection is as a patient, you should decline, sending your doctor a brief explanation.
 It is all too easy for a careless comment on Facebook by your doctor to let all your Facebook friends know what kind of treatment you are getting.
 Connect to your acne doctor on Facebook through the doctor’s Fan Page, if at all.

 Officials of the US Federal Communication Commission are quoted as saying that if you send your doctor an email, you are giving your doctor implied consent to respond to your email without encrypting it.
-This means that if you, for instance, emailed your doctor a question about whether your husband need to wear a condom while you were changing your IUD so you could take Accutane, the doctor is not liable for any email security problems that may arise when the reply is sent.
+This means that if you, for instance, emailed your doctor a question about whether your husband need to wear a condom while you were changing your IUD so you could take Accutane, the doctor is not liable for any email security problems that may arise4 when the reply is sent.

 A reality of acne scar treatment in the USA is that it is very expensive and there is no public program that pays for it.
 Unless you have a very high-end (and probably extremely expensive) private health insurance policy, you will probably have to pay for office visits, medications, lab tests, and skin treatment procedures out of your own pocket.